 We are eager to help you get started.
 Below is information answering some of your questions, but don't worry, we're here to help if you need more assistance.

 Five Easy Steps to Apply

 Get Ready to Attend Classes in Pullman on the WSU Campus

-Get a Parking Pass: Parking passes are required at WSU during normal business hours.
+Parking passes are required at WSU during normal business hours.
 Purchase a parking permit from the Brelsford WSU Visitor Center located at 150 NE Spring Street, in downtown Pullman between 7 a.m. and 5 p.m.
-Monday through Friday, or Saturdays 9 a.m. to 2 p.m..
-Permits also can be purchased ransportation Services Building, 7 a.m. to 5 p.m.
-Monday through Friday.
+Monday through Friday, or Saturdays 9 a.m. to 2 p.m.
+Permits also can be purchased at the Transportation Services Building, 7 a.m. to 5 p.m., Monday through Friday.

 Contact us to get your questions answered or to arrange a visit.